rnr1721/le7-logger/README.md

 ## What it can?

-- Log to any destination (need to write similar adapter), by default present file and null
+- Log to any destination (need to write similar adapter), by default present file, std and null
 - Write more than one destination (for example in two files similarry or to file and to db)

 ## Installation